 Construction of housing units has been increasing over the last decade.
-348,508 housing units were constructed in Pima County in 1999 to accommodate population expansion in the area.
-This figure is up from 298,207 in 1990.
+To accommodate the population expansion in the area, 50,301 housing units were built over the previous nine years.
+A total of about 348,508 housing units were constructed in Pima County before 1999.
+This figure is up from 298,207 housing units built before 1990.
 In fact, the 1999 American Community Survey Profile for Pima County, Arizona, indicated that about 21 percent of the housing stock has been constructed in the past ten years.
 Most of the newer homes in master planned communities are reasonably priced compared to other metropolitan areas.
-The average cost of a new single family home is about \$211,000 (June 2003 Tucson Association of Realtors Newsletter), a primary factor making the overall cost of living in Pima County among the lowest of major U.S. metropolitan areas.
+The average cost of a new single family home is about \$109,000, a primary factor making the overall cost of living in Pima County among the lowest of major U.S. metropolitan areas.